arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ### Television

 CloudTelevision is an automation variable declared automatically in the `thingProperties.h` file as `CloudTelevision variableName;`.
 The example below shows how the CloudTelevision variable (declared with the variableName `tv`) can be used and modified in the sketch.
-The example simulates a remote controller by using an IR receiver to read the signals sent from the a remote controller and save them in arrays of unsigned integers.
+The example simulates a remote controller by using an IR receiver to read the signals sent from the remote controller and save them in arrays of unsigned integers.
 An IR transmitter is then used to send IR signals using the Arduino Cloud.

 Note that the `onTvChange()` function is automatically added and is triggered whenever the value of the tv variable is updated in the Cloud.